The New College growth plan calls for hiring at least 40 tenure track faculty members in a variety of fields over three years.

-A recipient of the North Carolina Arts Fellowship for 2012-13, he exhibits his work internationally.
+A recipient of the North Carolina Arts Fellowship for 2012-13, Ryan Buyssens exhibits his work internationally.
 As an artist, inventor and maker of kinetic esoterica, he expresses his ideas through countless media.
-Ryan creates devices with the use of computer design, 3D printing, CNC machining, laser-cutting and good-old-fashioned-patience.
+Ryan creates devices with the use of computer design, 3-D printing, CNC machining, laser-cutting and good old-fashioned patience.
 His work becomes a comment on logic and progress.
-He is an assistant professor of sculpture and applied design at the University of Central Florida.
+He comes to New College from the University of Central Florida, where he was assistant professor of sculpture and applied design.

 M.F.A., Sculpture, Cranbrook Academy of Art, Bloomfield Hills, Michigan

 Tania is currently a fifth-year Ph.D. student in the Human Centered Computing Division of the School of Computing at Clemson University.
 Her research interests are in Human entered Computing, Healthcare applications and well-being.
 She has also worked in research projects related to designing educational technologies, running studies with virtual reality simulations and affect transfer.
 Her dissertation research is in exploring the feasibility of using technology to detect digital dating abuse by using text messages as test corpus.

 Bachelor of Technology, Computer Science & Engineering, West Bengal University of Technology, India.

 Kathleen is from the Social Psychoneuroendcrinology Lab in Eugene, Ore., as a postdoctoral fellow with the National Academy of Sciences, National Research Council in collaboration with the U.S. Army Natick Soldier Research, Development and Engineering Center to study the social neuroendocrinology of competitive and cooperative behavior and social status within and between groups and how these factors relate to group performance.

 Ph.D., Psychology, Neuroscience and Animal Behavior, Emory University

 M.A., Psychological Science, James Madison University